 For a while, Mary and I also maintained sporadic communication, but slowly, the dark, mysterious ruins below the waters Blackpool Bay receded into my memory and the Athelards receded back into their old Victorian home with all their secrets, money and isolation.

-Slowly, slowly, I forgot the old, crumbling ruins and their haunt visage and horrific carvings.
-Slowly, slowly, I forgot the music I thought I heard sometimes in the howling, bitter ocean wind or vibrating deep underwater…
+Slowly, I forgot the old, crumbling ruins and their haunt visage and horrific carvings.
+Slowly, I forgot the music I thought I heard sometimes in the howling, bitter ocean wind or vibrating deep underwater…

 If only this had stayed that way.
 But, alas, the distance was shattered when the phone rang late one night and, on a crackling line, Mary’s voice breathlessly whispered out three short, panicked sentences before the line cut: